 Arias of skill and Belcanto with Jessica Pratt and Gianni Fabbrini

-Free entry with compulsory reservation (until all available seats are available) from the Thursday of the week before the concert (9.00 - 12.00 hours):
+Free admission with compulsory reservation (subject to availability of seats) starting from the Thursday of the week before the concert (9.00 - 12.00):

 - concierge of the Art and Culture Center (piazza S. Giovanni 7)

 - online on the website https://operaduomo.firenze.it/eventi